drandell/hannah-website/static/media/learn_more.ecc0cb61.md

 1.	##### GE + FR > EN Translation

-Over the course of my career as a freelance translator, I have gained extensive experience in translating a wide range of texts.
-Whether it’s a CV or a travel brochure that needs translating, I can deliver high-quality and accurate translations using SDL Trados Studio 2021.
+Over the course of my career as a freelance translator I have gained extensive experience in translating a wide range of texts.
+My high attention to detail means that your texts will be translated to an excellent standard.
 Here are the services I can provide for you:

--	**Dental and Medical Translations:**
+-	**Medical (Dental) Translation:**
 This is where my expertise lies.
-I can translate anything related to the dental industry: a dental aligner brochure, patient questionnaires, documents relating to clinical trials, letters to patients.
+I can translate anything related to this industry: medical device brochures, patient forms, treatment guidelines, website content, product packaging.
 You can rely on me to produce excellent translations for you.

--	**Business & Marketing Translations:**
+-	**Business & Marketing Translation:**
-I can translate all things related to your business: your website, presentations, business reports, HR documents, press releases, adverts, or marketing content – I can help your business produce accurate content to the English-speaking market.
+I can translate all things related to your business: your website, blog posts, press releases, product listings (SEO), social media content, presentations, business correspondence, reports, HR documents – I can help your business produce accurate content to the English-speaking market.

--	**General Translations:**
+-	**Technical Translation:**
-I can translate your CV, birth certificates, emails, letters, Amazon product listings.
-You name it, I can do it.
+Whether you need instruction manuals for equipment & accessories, training guides, or product brochures, you can count on me to translate your documents with complete precision.

--	**Arts & Literary Translations:**
+-	**Arts & Literary Translation:**
-Have you written an article, a review or even a book, and are now looking to expand your audience?
+Have you written an article, a review or a book, and are now looking to expand your audience?
 I am here to help you!

 2. ##### Proofreading